fvnilo/devops-culture-and-mindset/module-1-devops-concepts/02-three-ways.md

 - Chaos Monkey
 - Resilience Engineering to prepare for outages
-- Create a culture where it is safe to take risks
+- Create a culture where it is safe to take risk